Multi-language integrations

 Aspire hosting integrations are C# libraries that extend the AppHost with new resource types.
 By default, these integrations are only available in C# AppHosts.
 To make them available in TypeScript AppHosts, you annotate your APIs with ATS (Aspire Type System) attributes.

-This guide walks you through the process of exporting your integration for multi-language use.
+This guide walks you through the process of exporting your integration for TypeScript AppHost use.
+The same ATS metadata can support additional AppHost languages as they become available in future Aspire releases.

 ## How it works